jeelabs/esp-link/README.md

 The end state is to have the esp8266 join your pre-existing wifi network as a pure station.
 However, in order to get there the esp8266 will start out as an access point and you'll have to join its network to configure it.
 The short version is:
  1. the esp-link creates a wifi access point
  2. your laptop joins as a station and you configure the esp-link wifi with your network info by pointing your browser at `http://192.168.4.1/`
  3. the esp-link joins your network while continuing to also be an access point ("AP+STA")
  4. the esp-link succeeds in connecting and shuts down its own access point
  5. if the esp-link looses your network it brings up its access point again

 LED indicators
 --------------
 Assuming the above LED configuration, the green LED will show the wifi status as follows:
-- Very short flash once a second: not connected to a network (but it shold present its own AP)
+- Very short flash once a second: not connected to a network and running as AP+STA
+- Very short flash once every two seconds: not connected to a network and running as AP-only
 - Even on/off at 1HZ: connected to your network but no IP address (waiting for DHCP)
 - Steady on with very short off every 3 seconds: connected to your network with an IP address (esp-link shuts down its AP after 15 seconds)

-The yellow LED will blink briefly ever time serial data is sent or received by the esp-link.
+The yellow LED will blink briefly every time serial data is sent or received by the esp-link.
 (This does not function yet.)

 Wifi configuration details